NataliiaPrivezentseva/UserManager/README.md

 # UserManager

-This is a user management system that is available through the browser (Swagger API).
+This is a user management system that is available through the browser.
 The system stores data in an SQL database.

+This project uses Swagger API and SpringBoot.

 Functionalities
 1. Managing users